Alaska (1996 film): Plot

-A pilot named Jake Barnes is flying a plane over the Alaskan wilderness delivering toilet paper on behalf of an air company called Quincy Air Service.
-Meanwhile, a polar bear cub and its mother are shown playing in the snow, not knowing that they are being watched by a pair of poachers named Colin Perry and Mr. Koontz.
-The mother bear is murdered by Perry while the cub is captured and put into a cage, as Perry intends to sell him alive to a client in Hong Kong for a fortune, despite Koontz insisting that they kill the cub.
+A widowed pilot named Jake Barnes is flying a plane over the Alaskan wilderness delivering toilet paper on behalf of an air company.
+Meanwhile, a female polar bear cub and her mother play in the snow, watched by poachers Colin Perry and Mr. Koontz.
+The mother bear is murdered by Perry while the cub is captured and put into a cage, as Perry intends to sell her alive to a client in Hong Kong for a fortune.

-Jake's daughter Jessie and her friend Chip are observing wildlife in their kayaks before heading home.
-As Jake finally lands, he meets up with his son Sean, who got caught for spilling oil on the deck.
-As it turns out, Sean is taking out his frustrations over the family's moving to Alaska following his mother's death, despite Jake's insistence that they need to move on.
-Jake is then assigned to make an emergency run at Douglas, but his plane's engines stall, causing him to lose control and crash somewhere close to Devils Thumb.
+Jake's daughter Jessie and her friend Chip observe wildlife in their kayaks before heading home.
+As Jake lands, he meets up with his son Sean, who got caught for spilling oil on the deck.
+Sean is taking out his frustrations over the family's move to Alaska following his mother's death.
+Jake is then assigned to make an emergency run at Douglas, but his plane's engines stall, causing him to lose control and crash close to Devils Thumb.
 Frustrated by the lack of search effort by the police, Sean and Jessie go out to find their father on their own.

-As they kayak through the chilly waters of the Gulf of Alaska, they pull up to shore where they found a camp belonging to Perry and Koontz.
-Discovering the cub locked inside a cage and his mother's skin, the kids set the cub free before they all escape.
-Upon returning to the camp, Perry and Koontz learn that the cub has escaped, and Perry decides to recapture him despite Koontz's objections.
-Eventually, Perry meets up with the kids at a campsite and confronts them for setting the bear free before leaving.
+As they kayak through the Gulf of Alaska, they pull up to shore, where they find a camp belonging to Perry and Koontz.
+Discovering the cub locked inside a cage, the kids set it free before they all escape.
+Upon returning to the camp, Perry and Koontz learn that the cub has escaped, and Perry decides to recapture her despite Koontz's objections.

-The next day, Jessie and Sean continue in their search to find their missing father.
-Leaving the kayak, they begin searching on foot while the polar bear cub follows them.
+The next day, Jessie and Sean search on foot while the polar bear cub follows them.
 Perry and Koontz are also on the kids' trail, deducing that the cub is following them.
-Just as Charlie is arriving on his helicopter to find the kids, Perry and Koontz hide away the kids' kayak while giving Charlie a piece of the oar in hopes of sending him on a wild goose chase.
+Just as Charlie is arriving in his helicopter, Perry and Koontz hide the kids' kayak while giving Charlie a piece of the oar in hopes of sending him on a wild-goose chase.